joshua-p-williams/management-dashboard/docs/feature-eisenhower-matrix.md

 ## 🎯 Purpose

 The **Eisenhower Matrix Utility** helps you prioritize and act on tasks by classifying them across two key dimensions: **Urgency** and **Importance**.
-This feature enables you to visualize, manage, and track actionable work items in four distinct quadrants, with full lifecycle support (creation, update, delegation, blocking, and completion).
+This feature enables you to capture, visualize, manage, and track actionable work items in four distinct quadrants, with full lifecycle support (creation, update, delegation, blocking, and completion).
+It also supports a generic task inventory workflow, allowing users to quickly capture tasks without immediately assigning a quadrant, and later categorize them as part of their prioritization process.

 ---